ed3136/getting-data-assignment/README.md

 # Coursera Getting Data Assignment
 ## run_analysis.R
-the directory " /UCI HAR Dataset " should be in the working directory include subdirctory "test" and "train" and somefiles frequency.txt indicate the measured variable -- column names
+The directory " /UCI HAR Dataset " should be in the working directory including subdirctory "test" and "train" and somefiles. frequency.txt indicate the measured variable -- column names
 activity_label:  1~6 activity name
 in the test subdirectory